BATTERY CARTRIDGE EXCHANGE REFUELING

 AIMING FOR A SUSTAINABLE FUTURE

-We are inviting Governments, motor manufacturers and generating utilities to consider supporting this project for eventual incorporation in existing ranges of vehicles - at first as conversions and as sales take off - as production items.
+We are inviting Governments, motor manufacturers and generating utilities to consider supporting this project for eventual incorporation in existing ranges of vehicles - at first as range extending conversions and as sales take off - as production items.

 LOAD LEVELLING STATIONS - Not only do we have climate change and cancerous smogs, but we have solar and wind electricity generation - as reasons to change to ultra fast electric vehicle charging stations.
 Storing energy in batteries allows us to make the best of renewable energy.